Want to fly business class without forking out any extra cash? Read this guide to find out how many Qantas or Velocity points will get you there.

 - UpgradeMe Premium Bid.
 If you’re a Virgin Australia guest travelling on an eligible flight but don’t have enough points for a business upgrade, you can use dollars to place a “bid” for the chance to upgrade to business class.

 - UpgradeMe Platinum Member Offer.
 Velocity Platinum members get four complimentary fare upgrades as part of their membership, which you can choose to use for any eligible flight.
-Note that you can only upgrade from Flexi fares using this option.
+Note that you can only upgrade from Freedom fares using this option.

 International flight upgrades to business class with Velocity points

-All Velocity members booked on a Flexi fare can request an upgrade to business class on eligible international short haul flights (when business class is offered).
+All Velocity members booked on a Freedom fare can request an upgrade to business class on eligible international short haul flights (when business class is offered).
 The flight must be operated by Virgin Australia or Virgin Samoa and have a VA flight number.

 If you’re a Gold or Platinum Velocity member, you can also request an upgrade to business on international long haul flights to Los Angeles and Abu Dhabi operated by Virgin Australia with a VA flight number.
-You’ll need to already be booked on a Flexi, Premium Saver or Premium fare to use this option, as reflected in the table below.
+You’ll need to already be booked on a Freedom, Premium Saver or Premium fare to use this option, as reflected in the table below.

 |One-Way Miles (or fare type for international long haul)||Points required|